 Think Small (for a Big Impact)

-In 2019, expect bridal bouquets to become tidier, but still not perfectly rounded.
+In 2019, expect bridal bouquets were expected to become tidier, but still not perfectly rounded.
 “To elevate this look, include texture and variety,” suggests Leslie Liberis, owner of Branch Design Studio.
 “Add touches of green and texture rather than large, cascading branches.”
 To complement this look, think smaller posy-size bouquets for bridesmaids.

 “Go local, seasonal, and authentic,” says Lyndsey Hamilton, creative director of Lyndsey Hamilton Events.
 “There has been a big trend over the past few years to go as local as possible with your meal, and we are now pushing for that with our floral choices and selections, too.”
 Nothing says original like foraging elements on the property of your wedding site for your bouquet.
 “Combine the colors, textures, and tones of your environment to make your floral creation feel like an extension of the surrounding site,” Hamilton adds.